What We Have

 YES!
 With the number of children in care far outweighing our current Volunteer capacity, more Guardians are sorely needed.
 The six counties we represent currently house the second largest number of children in protective custody in the state; and yet, the Third District Guardian ad Litem Program’s Volunteer capacity can only handle about 30% of all cases that come in.

 Also, with our limited funding, we only have enough money for the staff we currently have.
 In order to accept more volunteers, we need more staff to offer them training, coordination, and help throughout their case.
-And so, we need to increase our funding in order to grow our program to the capacity our communities need us at.
+And so, we need to increase our funding in order to grow our program to the capacity our communities need.

 Board of Directors